-Several sources suggested that the team interview Hilda Lini, the distinguished sister of Reverend Walter Lini, one of the founders of Vanuatu and the country's first Prime Minister.
+everal sources suggested that the team interview Hilda Lini, the distinguished sister of Reverend Walter Lini, one of the founders of Vanuatu and the country's first Prime Minister.
 She served for eleven years in Parliament, was a Minister twice, and founded an institute for the study of indigenous cultures on her home island of Pentecost.
-She proved to be a font of knowledge on female chiefs.
+She proved to be a fountain of knowledge on female chiefs.

 She stated, "There is a 'women's chiefly system' that once covered almost all of Vanuatu, even places like Tanna and Malekula, where men dominate now."
-She said that, "I have been involved in about 15 different pig-killing ceremonies in my lifetime, and have ten chiefly titles and ranks, in addition to my highest rank and title of Salvantamata.
+She said that, "I have been involved in about fifteen different pig-killing ceremonies in my lifetime, and have ten chiefly titles and ranks, in addition to my highest rank and title of Salvantamata.
 As a result I am probably the highest ranking female chief in the country, especially in terms of rituals.
-In 2009 we had a very large ceremony to declare our 'custom economic independence,' and we killed 360 sacred pigs tied to 360 separate sacred rocks.
-I killed ten pigs myself in that ritual, and was the only female among dozens of male chiefs."
+In 2009 we had a very large ceremony to declare our 'custom economic independence,' and we killed 360 Hot Spots VOUCHER BOOK & FREE MAP